hieungo89/health-tracker-vercel/README.md

       <img src="https://github.com/hieungo89/health-tracker-vercel/assets/104481165/44052dad-9aba-4796-b7e6-d979994c18b3" alt="Profile Creation">
     </td>
     <td>
-      New user will need to complete this form in order to start using the application.
+      New users will need to complete this form in order to start using the application.
     </td>
   </tr>
     <td width="50%">
       <img src="https://github.com/hieungo89/health-tracker-vercel/assets/104481165/5b5329ff-88b7-47ca-8472-44fef927d971" alt="Profile Update">
     </td>
     <td>
-      User update their profile in the Profile page.
+      User updates their profile on the Profile page.
 All of the user's info can be updated.
     </td>
   </tr>
 </table>